tylerneylon/math/README.md

 the papers easier to read.
-I ask that the essential content of the papers is preserved (in other words, more is not better).
+I ask that the essential content of the papers is preserved (in other words, more is not the same as better).

 How to contribute
 -----------------